Mullah Krekar: Italy

 He is being held at a prison in Milan (as of 2021).

-Rawthi Shax terrorist cell trial
+Rawti Shax terrorist cell trial

-In 2019, Krekar was found to be the leader of the jihadi terrorist cell Rawthi Shax and was sentenced to 12 years in prison.
+In 2019, Krekar was found to be the leader of the jihadi defence cell Rawti Shax and was sentenced to 12 years in prison.
 The guilty verdict and the sentence were upheld in a trial in Bolzano.

 Extradition to Italy

 On 26 March 2020, it was announced that Mullah Krekar had been extradited from Norway to Italy, where he will be sentenced to jail for leading a jihadist network.
-His lawyer Brynjar Meling was deeply upset about this turn of events, citing his client's poor health (which include both diabetes and high blood pressure), the coronavirus pandemic in Italy and the subpar condition of the Rebibbia prison, which had recently seen both a mutiny and several deaths owing to the COVID-virus.
+His lawyer Brynjar Meling was deeply upset about this turn of events, citing his client's poor health (which include both diabetes and high blood pressure), the coronavirus pandemic in Italy and the subpar condition of the Rebibbia prison, which had recently seen both a mutiny and several deaths owing to the COVID-19 virus.
 He [was previously] held in the Badu 'e Carros prison in Nuoro, Sardinia.